 Krista is one of the Seattle Center Cultural Programs Interns who enjoys marketing and communications as well as program and production management.
 She is currently working on revamping Festal’s podcast for another season with new and exciting episodes that engage and interact with the community in Seattle.
 She has worked with Ground Zero Radio to interview BIPOC artists and community leaders, and she has been running her own podcast, Krista’s Curiosity since 2020.
 In her free time, she enjoys reading Asian American literature and graphic novels as well as bullet journaling.

-INTERVIEWS WILL BEGIN JANUARY 6.
+INTERVIEWS WILL BEGIN NO EARLIER THAN MARCH 15, 2025.
 The position will remain open until filled.

 SEE THE FULL POSITION DESCRIPTION